mgechev/blog.mgechev.com/_posts/2013-12-18-inheritance-services-controllers-in-angularjs.md

 });
 {% endhighlight %}

-Of course, the inheritance creates very strong coupling but only in single direction (i.e. the child is strongly coupled to its parent), so you can&#8217;t directly call children methods from your parent controller.
+Of course, the inheritance creates very strong coupling but only in a single direction (i.e. the child is strongly coupled to its parent), so you can&#8217;t directly call children methods from your parent controller.
 For doing this you need to use event dispatching:

 {% highlight javascript %}myModule.controller('ParentCtrl', function ($scope) {
   $scope.$broadcast('event', args);